thspinto/isecnet-go/README.md

 # ISECnet-go

-This an go SDK that wraps Intelbras' protocol in a gRCP API.
+This an go SDK implementation for Intelbras' ISECNet protocol.

 ## ISEcnet